rajasishukre/rajasishukre.github.io/_pages/about.md

 news: true  # includes a list of news items
 ---

-I am a PhD candidate at the Department of Chemical Engineering, Texas Tech University.
-Currently I am working with Dr. Jeremy Marston on needle-free drug delivery techniques.
+I am a fifth year PhD candidate at the Department of Chemical Engineering, Texas Tech University.
+Currently I am working with Dr. Chau-Chyun Chen.

-My thesis work is based on understanding the hydrodynamics of needle-free jet injections.
-Our aim is to develop a painless needle-free jet injector with efficient drug delivery within skin, bringing the world of science fiction from the Star wars to the real world to simplify the delivery of therapeutic drugs.
-This work is currently sponsored by the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1749382">NSF Career Grant</a> and was also funded by the <a href="https://www.inovio.com">Inovio Pharmaceuticals</a>.

-My research interests lies at the interface of transport phenomenon and drug delivery.
-I am also interested in organismal physics.
-For published work, see my publications or visit my google scholar profile.

 [//]: # ( Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit]http://reddit.com.
 You can put a picture in, too.
 The code is )